richeyrose/make-tile/docs/tile_types.md

 The thickness of the floor if creating an S-Wall.

 #### Wall Position
-Whether the wall is positioned in the center or on the edge of the tile.
+Whether the wall is positioned in the center, exterior, or on the edge of the tile.

 #### Sync Proportions
 Whether to sync the proportions of the base and the main part of the tile.